Ignacio Fernández (footballer)

-Ignacio Martín Fernández ([iɣˈnasjo feɾˈnandes]; born 12 January 1990) is an Argentine footballer who plays as a midfielder for River Plate.
+Ignacio Martín Fernández ([iɣˈnasjo feɾˈnandes]; born 12 January 1990), better known as Nacho Fernández, is an Argentine professional footballer who plays as a midfielder for River Plate.

 Club career

 Early career

 Born in Castelli, Buenos Aires Province, Fernández's first playing years were with Club Atlético y Social Dudignac.
 At the age of 13, he joined Gimnasia y Esgrima La Plata's youth ranks.
 He made his professional debut for El Lobo on 2 October 2010, in a 4–2 league defeat to Argentinos Juniors.

 In 2011, Fernández was sent on a one-year loan to Temperley in the Primera B Metropolitana.
 He made 30 appearances, scored 10 goals and made eight assistances for the side during that season.

 In 2012, Fernández returned to Gimnasia, then recently relegated to the Primera B Nacional.
 He promptly earned a spot in the starting lineup and contributed with three goals and eight assists to the club's return to the first division.
 On 17 August 2013, he scored his first Primera División goal, the last in a 3–1 win over Rosario Central.

 Fernández was the top scorer of Gimnasia in the 2015 season, with nine goals.